 - describe meiosis and contrast it with mitosis

-- explain what a gamete is and why it must be haploid
+- define what a gamete is and tell why it must be haploid

 - identify Mendel’s role in the history of genetics